abelardopardo/ontask_b/docs/Using/data.rst

 For convenience, if there is an :ref:`attribute <details_attributes>` defined for the workflow with name``CANVAS COURSE ID`` and with an integer value it will be used directly by this operation.
-This is useful when an OnTask Workflow corresponds with a course in Canvas throughout a long period of time.
+This is useful when an OnTask Workflow corresponds to a course in Canvas throughout a long period of time.

 This operation is particularly useful to populate the table with an initial set